darnrain/Lemon-Drop-Hi-Res-audio-source-code/readme.txt

 	<ctl name="TX INT13 SPLINE MIX HI9 Native Switch" value="2" />
 	<ctl name="TX INT13 SPLINE MIX HI9 Switch" value="2" />

-The two main files that from my understanding that made this all possible would be audio_platform_info.xml mixer_paths_tasha.xml

-I disconnected the DAC from the phones mixer in file audio_platform_info.xml I programed the DAC for True Native Mode in file mixer_paths_tasha.xml
+It is my understanding that the two files responsible for making this all happen are, audio_platform_info.xml and mixer_paths_tasha.xml.
+I disconnected the QuadDAC from the Android mixer in audio_platform_info.xml and programed the QuadDAC for True Native Mode in the mixer_paths_tasha.xml.
+The QuadDAC also needs Enable System wide QuadDAC support v8.2 aka build.prop audio tweaks.
+All the other files were from my previous attempts to increase the audio quality of the Lgv20 without avail.
+I have been working on this project for a long time, I lost track.

+At the very least you need these 4 build.prop lines to increase the buffer size for the QuadDAC so it can run in True Native Mode. audio.offload.size.kb=4096 audio.offload.buffer.size.kb=8192 venter.audio.offload.size.kb=4096 venter.audio.offload.buffer.size.kb=8192

 Your welcome to look over all my notes in the mixer_paths_tasha.xml and audio_platform_info.xml files, my hope is by documenting all the modifications I made is to have people reprogram other Android phones so everyone can enjoy Hi-Res audio.

-I programed everything to upsample audio played at 44.1kHz.

 I made two diffrent flavors of Lemon Drop Hi-Res but only one souce code.
 To change the DAC modes search for: <path name="speaker-initialization-switch">